-The goal of this protocol is to help the brain re-learn how to interpret signals that come from the digestive tract, and therefore correct any faulty signals that it may be sending to the gut through the ongoing, two-way communication that constantly occurs between the two.
-When you correct faulty communication between your brain and digestive tract, you may begin to see improvements in your anxiety and overall mood.
+The brain and gut are constantly participating in two-way communication.
+The goal is to help the brain re-learn how to interpret signals that come from the digestive tract.
+This allows the brain to correct any faulty signals that it may be sending to the gut.
+When you correct that faulty communication, you may begin to see improvements in your anxiety and overall mood.

-Unlike the media-hyped displays that we often see on television programs or movies, hypnosis is not a “mind-control” method where an unsuspecting volunteer begins to cluck like a chicken at the whim of a performing hypnotist.
-On the contrary, one of the most important factors in clinical hypnosis is the cooperation and trust that’s formed between the client and the hypnotherapist.
+Unlike the media-hyped displays that we often see on television programs or movies, hypnosis is not a “mind-control” method.
+There is no unsuspecting volunteer who clucks like a chicken at the whim of a performing hypnotist.
+Quite the contrary!
+The most important factor in clinical hypnosis is cooperation and trust formed between the client and the hypnotherapist.

 Before answering the question of how hypnosis works, let’s first clarify what we mean by hypnosis vs hypnotherapy.
-Hypnosis is the practice of guiding someone into a “trance” state, which in the simplest of terms, works by engaging and guiding the subconscious mind while it is under a state of deeply focused relaxation.
+Hypnosis is the practice of guiding someone into a “trance” state.
+In the simplest of terms, this works by engaging and guiding the subconscious mind while it’s under a state of deeply focused relaxation.

 Hypnotherapy is what we refer to as the way that hypnosis is applied.
 Think of it as a tool.
-While under a state of hypnosis, referred to as a “trance” state, your hypnotherapist can help your mind and body become connected in a way that’s not normally accessible to you.
-Through the use of suggestions meant to elicit thoughts about the changes that you are looking to make, your hypnotherapist will help you tap into a well of ideas that can benefit your life.
+Your hypnotherapist can help connect your mind and body in a way that’s normally inaccessible to you.
+Your hypnotherapist will use suggestions meant to elicit thoughts about changes you are looking to make.
+By doing so, your hypnotherapist will help you tap into a well of ideas that can benefit your life.

 Depending on your goals, hypnotherapy can be used on its own or in combination with other methods.
-Before attempting to engage in hypnosis, your therapist should provide you with enough education and knowledge to leave you feeling at ease with the process, or at the very minimum, with a clear understanding of what hypnosis is, and answer any questions or concerns that you may have.
-When you attempt to find a hypnotherapist, always make sure to ask about training or education that qualifies them to use hypnotherapy.
+Before attempting hypnosis, your therapist should provide you with enough education/knowledge to leave you feeling at ease with the process.
+At the very minimum, you should have a clear understanding of what hypnosis is.
+You should also have answers to any questions or concerns that you may have.
+When attempting to find a hypnotherapist, always make sure to ask about training/education that qualifies them to use hypnotherapy.

 Not everyone will be a good hypnotherapy candidate.
-In order to assess this, an informational consultation will be necessary in order to provide you with information, as well as to assess your needs, digestive medical history, and other daily life stressors which may be compounding factors to your symptoms.
+In order to assess this, an informational consultation will be necessary.
+Here, we will provide you with information, and assess your needs.
+Your digestive medical history and other daily life stressors may be compounding factors to your symptoms.
 For these reasons, an initial intake is necessary.
-Kindly note that an initial intake will not guarantee enrollment if certain conditions do not make you an appropriate candidate for hypnotherapy.
+Kindly note that an initial intake will not guarantee enrollment.
+Certain conditions do not make you an appropriate candidate for hypnotherapy.

-While a substantial amount of past and ongoing studies show the efficacy of Gut-Directed Hypnotherapy in helping to relieve brain-gut communication problems that may cause or worsen symptoms related to IBS, IBD, and Crohn’s, there are a number of other factors that may contribute to ongoing symptoms.
+A substantial amount of past and ongoing studies show the efficacy of Gut-Directed Hypnotherapy in helping to relieve brain-gut communication problems that may cause or worsen symptoms related to IBS, IBD, and Crohn’s.
+However, there are a number of other factors that may contribute to ongoing symptoms.

 Nutrition, chronic stress, inappropriately-treated anxiety, and unprocessed trauma can continue to affect your digestive health and overall health.
-Gut-Directed Hypnotherapy will not address any of those factors, but other types of therapy, such as Cognitive Behavioral Therapy (CBT) or Brainspotting , will.
+Gut-Directed Hypnotherapy will not address any of those factors.
+Other types of therapy, such as Cognitive Behavioral Therapy (CBT) or Brainspotting, will.

 How Long Will This Treatment Take?